 Categories: News, Ireland & Europe, Australia & Asia-Pacific

 Vitro Software has included a new Remote Patient Management (RPM) and telemedicine module to its Digital Medical Record in partnership with myPatientSpace, offering patients ongoing clinician led care from the comfort and protection of their own homes, an increasingly important functionality for vulnerable patients in pandemic times.

 Both patients and hospitals will benefit from the remote management, as non-critical hospital visits can be avoided and social distancing compliance will be easier, particularly in hospitals with reduced capacity due to COVID-19 restrictions.
 And it is expected that many patients’ recovery journeys can improve, empowering patients and with the added benefit of less travel required for their appointments.

-Categories: Australia & Asia-Pacific, Media Releases
+Categories: Australia & Asia-Pacific, In the News, Media Releases

 Tags: Patient Care, Remote Patient Management, Telemedicine, Patient Empowerment

 Digitised records are a key component for successful healthcare.
 Paper-based records are not just inefficient and take up space, “they also carry the risk of spreading infection”, Nash said.
 There is a risk of them getting lost, Nash points out.
 It’s not unusual for hospitals to transfer records around cities “in the back of taxis and even the basket of bicycles”.
 That’s before you factor in the risks of doctors’ handwriting.
 EMR is a more efficient, lower-cost option for hospitals that includes the eradication of unnecessary duplicate tests and provides better outcomes for patients, he added.
 It’s also an area in which Ireland lags.

 Categories: News, Ireland & Europe, In the News